Can Flossing Make You Sick?

 Researchers found that once Streptococcus bacteria get into the bloodstream, they use a protein to take blood platelets and force them to clump together.
 Platelet clumping can lead to small blood clots, inflammation of blood vessels that can block the blood supply to the brain and heart, and growths on the heart valves.

 Many adults and children don’t realize how their oral health impacts so many other areas of their general health.
-While gum disease, bad breath, and tooth loss are some of the more commonly known consequences, not brushing properly and ignoring recommendations to floss can affect other parts of the body
+While gum disease, bad breath, and tooth loss are some of the more commonly known consequences, not brushing properly and ignoring recommendations to floss can affect other parts of the body.

-This can lead to:
+An unhealthy oral microbiome can lead to:

 • Breathing in pathogens from periodontal disease